Leucochloridium variae

-Leucochloridium variae, the brown-banded broodsac, is a species of trematode whose life cycle involves the alternate parasitic invasion of certain species of snail and bird.
-While there is no external evidence of the worm's existence within the bird host, the invasion of the snail host involves the grotesque swelling of one or both of the snail's eye stalks.
-This invasion does not cause the snail's death.

-The swollen, pulsating eye stalk resembles a maggot.
-This modification attracts the parasite's definitive hosts, birds: the bird rips off the eye stalk and eats it, thus becoming infected with the sexually mature parasites.
-Later on the parasite's eggs are dropped with the bird's feces.
-Similar life-histories are found in other species in the genus Leucochloridium, including Leucochloridium paradoxum.
+Leucochloridium variae, the brown-banded broodsac, is a species of trematode whose life cycle involves the alternate parasitic infection of certain species of snail and bird.
+While there is no external evidence of the worm's existence within the bird host, the infection of the snail host is visible when its eye stalks become grotesquely engorged with the parasite's brood sacs.
+These brood sacks pulsate and move to imitate insect larva, attracting the parasite's next host, insectivore birds.
+The bird rips off the eye stalk and eats it, thus becoming infected.
+Later on, the parasite's eggs are dropped with the bird's feces.
+Similar life-histories are found in other species of the genus Leucochloridium, including Leucochloridium paradoxum.

-The snail regenerates a replacement eye stalk, which can also become reinfected by the parasite.
+This process does not necessarily kill the snail.
+They can regenerate their eye stalks, and snails may become infective multiple times in their lifespan.

 Taxonomy

 Leucochloridium variae was described on the basis of adult flukes found in black-and-white warblers (Mniotilta varia) collected at Douglas Lake in northern Michigan, USA.
 Two Nearctic species, Leucochloridium fuscostriatum Robinson, 1947 and Leucochloridium pricei McIntosh, 1932 are now considered to be synonyms of L. variae.
 It has further been proposed that L. perturbatum Pojmańska, 1969, described from Europe, should be considered the same species even though gene flow between the populations will be limited by the few birds that cross between continents.
 In the absence of genetic data, this synonymisation is still questioned.
 Other European species already considered synonyms of L. perturbatum are L. subtilis Pojmańska, 1969 and L. fuscum Rietschel, 1970.
 Leucochloridium sime Yamaguti, 1935 is also likely a synonym.